automuteus/automuteus/README.md

 4. Proceed to steps 2 and 3 of the `Easiest` install section above.

 # Sample Usage
-Assuming a bot that has just been started, you should run the following commands for a game (or sequence of games):
+Assuming a bot that has just been started, you should type the following commands in Discord:
 ```
 .au a @<player1> @<player2> ...
 Adds all players so they are tracked